squirrels-nest/squirrels-docs/docs/front-end/best-practices.md

-# Best Practices for REST API Response
+# Best Practices for Using REST API Response

 Here are some best practices around using the response of the parameters and dataset API.